Decateron/geosource/docs/reflection.md

 - Live updates using websockets
 	- Lots of great concurrency primitives in Go to support this
 - Take advantage of EXIF data when converting images
-	- Automatically rotate image based on oritentation data etc.
+	- Automatically rotate image based on orientation data etc.